unparalloser/role-assigner-bot/README.md

 ## Usage

-Before using the bot, 'config.edn' file should be created and filled in according to the 'config_template.edn' file.
+Before using the bot, `config.edn` file should be created in `resources` directory and filled in according to the `config_template.edn` file.
 To easily fill in the blanks, enable the Discord Developer mode in User settings -> Appearance.

 And don't forget to give the bot a role with the right to assign and remove roles!